Presidency of Fidel V. Ramos: Death penalty

 While campaigning for the presidency, Ramos declared his support for reinstating the death penalty.
 Capital punishment was abolished for all crimes in 1987, making the Philippines the first Asian country to do so.
 In 1996, Ramos signed a bill that returned capital punishment with the electric chair (method used from 1923 to 1976, making Philippines the only country to do so outside U.S.) "until the gas chamber could be installed".
-However, because the previously-used chair was destroyed earlier, no one was electrocuted nor gassed.
-The Philippines adopted the lethal injection; some people were put to death by this means, until the death penalty was reabolished in 2006.
+However, because the previously used chair was destroyed earlier, no one was electrocuted nor gassed.
+The Philippines adopted the lethal injection; after his presidency, some people were put to death by this means, until the death penalty was abolished again in 2006.

 Peace with separatists

 Ramos, a military general himself, made peace with the rebel panels.
 He was instrumental in the signing of the final peace agreement between the government and the Moro National Liberation Front (MNLF) led by Nur Misuari in 1996.
 He also ordered the resumption of peace negotiations with the Moro Islamic Liberation Front (MILF) led by Salamat Hashim and the Communist Party of the Philippines-National Democratic Front, which operates the New People's Army, led by Jose Maria Sison.

 Although he battled Communist rebels as a young lieutenant in the 1950s, Ramos made a bold move when he signed into law Republic Act 7636, which repealed the Anti-Subversion Law.
 With its repeal, membership in the once-outlawed Communist Party of the Philippines became legal.